iNightjar/MUFIX-Meetups/README.md

 # Presenstations I made for MeetUPs in Mufix Community
-Awareness Presentation --> The talk was about Security Awareness. <br/>
+1- Awareness Presentation which talks about Security Awareness. <br/>
-Linux VS Windows --> The talk was about the top most advantages that linux as a free open-source system.
+2- Linux VS Windows Presentation which talks about the top most advantages that linux as a free open-source system.